 - Focus on member engagement.
 Launch campaigns early to confirm member contact information and that existing communication channels are effective.
 The post-COVID redetermination effort demonstrated the importance of maintaining strong member outreach to keep eligible individuals from falling through the cracks.

-While previous work requirement pilot programs raised concerns about administrative costs, the key to cost-effective implementation lies in leveraging digital infrastructure rather than relying on manual systems.
+While previous work requirement pilot programs raised concerns about administrative costs, the only viable pathway to cost-effective implementation lies in leveraging digital infrastructure rather than relying on manual systems.

-All of this might take months or even years.
-That’s why, regardless of specific policy outcomes, organizations should focus now on improvements that make sense—strengthening member engagement, streamlining care coordination, and making safety net services more accessible and easier to navigate.
+Regardless of implementation timelines or final federal guidance, organizations should focus now on improvements that make sense—strengthening member engagement, streamlining care coordination, and making safety net services more accessible and easier to navigate.

 The ultimate goal shared across the ecosystem remains the same: supporting economic mobility and prosperity and connecting individuals to meaningful opportunities for employment and training.
 By focusing on this shared objective and building on existing strengths, organizations can prepare for whatever budget and logistics changes may come while continuing to serve their communities effectively.